 How Did the Latin American Gaming Market Change in 2020?

 According to data collected from last year, Latin America now has a whopping 260 million gamers, mainly from Brazil, Mexico, and Chile.
 In June 2020, Newzoo also released a report that predicted the Latin American games market would grow over 10% in 2020.
 We’re still waiting to see whether that target was met, but presumably, Newzoo made that prediction based on online gaming data from the first half of 2020, so it should be reasonably accurate.
-But why has there been such a big boom in online gaming in Latin America?
+But why has there been such a big boom in online gaming, such as sa gaming, in Latin America?

 The COVID-19 pandemic created the environment necessary to push more people to online gaming.
 Brazil was one of the countries hardest hit by COVID-19, and many of the country’s leading experts advised people to stay at home if they could.
 Naturally, this lead to people trying to find ways to entertain themselves without leaving the house, and gaming was an obvious answer.
 However, the pandemic isn’t the whole picture behind Latin America’s online gaming boom.

 In the past, Latin Americans were more hesitant to get involved in the international online gaming community because of the challenges of language barriers.
 With English being the dominant language for online gaming, many Latin Americans struggle to find a comfortable place to connect with others who spoke their language.
 However, this is no longer a challenge.
 There’s been an enormous rise in Spanish and Portuguese-speaking gamers, making online gaming much more accessible and attractive to Latin Americans.